ChristineSchaefer/metaphor_in_political_speeches/src/data_handler/README.md

 The corresponding MongoDB collections can be found in `data/collections/`.

 ### Controller
-- `CrawlerController`: Offers three different web crawlers that can be used for the URLs listed in the main script.
+- `CrawlerController`: Offers two different web crawlers that can be used for the URLs listed in the main script.
 - `XMLReaderController`: Reads a xml with potential political speeches from path and transform them to documents.
 - `CSVController`: Reads a csv file of annotations, find the basic meaning by using the duden api and transform them to annotation documents.
 - `TrofiCollectionController`: Transforms annotation documents into TroFi documents.